Softwall Cleanrooms: Complete Guide to Design, Specs & C

 Yes, one of the key advantages of softwall cleanrooms is their relocatability.
 Systems can be disassembled, moved, and reinstalled in new locations with minimal effort.

 Noise levels typically range from 60-68 dB, primarily from HEPA fan units.
-This is higher than hardwall Cleanrooms but generally acceptable for most applications.
+This is higher than hardwall cleanrooms but generally acceptable for most applications.

 Softwall cleanrooms offer an ideal solution for temporary needs, budget-conscious projects, and applications requiring flexibility.
 If your requirements align with the capabilities outlined in this guide, our team can help you implement the right solution.